-- The below tables have been engineered in accordance with the requirements of NZS 3604-2011, NZS 1170.5-2004 & AS/NZS1170.2-2011 - All Top Hats to be spaced evenly, with end (top and bottom) Top Hats installed 150mm (typical) up to 250mm (maximum) from the end of the PowerPanelL - Additional Top Hats will be required below all window openings and above openings if a PowerPanelL or sill block is to be installed in this location - Top Hats to be installed horizontally with PowerPanelXL to span vertically - Type of screw to fix PowerPanel^{XL} panel to Top Hat is 14-10 x 90mm HEX Head Screw, fixed from outside of building. - Type of screw to fix PowerPanel^{XL} panel to Top Hat is 14-10 x 65mm HEX Head Screw, fixed from inside of building. - Refet to Table 1.3 Page 10 for screw types and their application where used in the installation of the Hebel Boundary Wall Sytem - The material of the steel studs for the purpose of the screw fixing shall be at least 0.75BMT, G2 steel (fy=270MPa Typical, fu = 360MPa, Minimum) - These tables allow for building in Earthquake Zones (as defined in NZS 3604:2011).
+- The below tables have been engineered in accordance with the requirements of NZS 3604-2011, NZS 1170.5-2004 & AS/NZS1170.2-2011 - All Top Hats to be spaced evenly, with end (top and bottom) Top Hats installed 150mm (typical) up to 250mm (maximum) from the end of the PowerPanelXL - Additional Top Hats will be required below all window openings and above openings if a PowerPanel/ or sill block is to be installed in this location Top Hats will be required below all window openings and above openings if a PowerPanel/ or sill block is to be installed in this location - Top Hats to be installed horizontally with PowerPanel^{XL} to span vertically Time of correct to fin DowerPanel^{XL} power late Top List is 14, 10 a 00mm LIE. - Type of screw to fix PowerPanel^{XL} panel to Top Hat is 14-10 x 90mm HEX Head Screw, fixed from outside of building.
+Type of screw to fix PowerPanel^{XL} panel to Top Hat is 14-10 x 65mm HEX Head Screw, fixed from inside of building. - Type of screw to its PowerPaneric panel to top Halls 14-10 x 65mm HEX read Screw, lixed from inside of building.
+Refet to Table 1.3 Page 10 for screw types and their application where used in the installation of the Hebel Boundary Wall Sytem - The aterial of the steel study for the purpose of the screw fixing shall be at least 0.75BMT, G2 steel (t)=270MPa Typical, fu = 360MPa, Minimum) - These tables allow for building in Earthquake Zones (as defined in NZS 3604:2011).
 If the building is in Earthquake Zone 4 and where the actual wind zone is low or medium then minimum of High wind zone must be selected when using these tables